RevPi Core 3+

 |Clock rate||1.2 GHz|

-RevPi Core is the perfect device for simple tasks who don`t need quad-core performance.
-Equipped with Raspberry Pi Compute Module.
-The compute module basically consists of two ICs: a Broadcom BCM2835 SoC with 500 Mbyte RAM and a 4 Gbyte eMMC Flash memory.
-Raspbian Wheezy incl. an RT patch is preinstalled.
+RevPi Core is the perfect device for simple tasks who don`t need quad-core performance and is equipped with the Raspberry Pi Compute Module 1.
+The compute module basically consists of two ICs: a Broadcom BCM2835 SoC with 512 MB RAM and a 4 GB eMMC Flash memory.
+A customized Raspbian incl. a RT patch is preinstalled.

 |Specs RevPi Core|